MicrosoftDocs/azure-dev-docs/articles/python/overview-azd-templates.md

 ---
-title: Overview of the Python Web azd Templates
+title: Overview of the Python web azd templates
-description: Conceptual overview of the Python web azd templates providing contextual background on how to get the most out of the Python web azd template experience. ms.date: 9/18/2023 ms.topic: conceptual ms.custom: devx-track-python, devx-track-extended-azdevcli
+description: Explore the Python web templates for the Azure Developer CLI (azd). ms.date: 12/2/2024 ms.topic: concept-article ms.custom: devx-track-python, devx-track-extended-azdevcli
 ---

-# Overview of the Python Web azd Templates
+# Overview of the Python web azd templates

-The Python web Azure Developer CLI (`azd`) templates are the fastest and easiest way to get started with building and deploying Python web applications to Azure.
-This article provides contextual background information as you're getting started.
+The Python web Azure Developer CLI (`azd`) templates are the fastest and easiest way to build and deploy Python web applications to Azure.
+This article provides contextual background information as you begin to work with the templates.

-The best way to get started is to [follow the quickstart](./quickstart-python-web-azd-templates.md) to create your first Python web application and deploy it to Azure in minutes with `azd` templates.
-If you don't want to set up a local development environment, you can still follow the [quickstart using GitHub Codespaces](./quickstart-python-web-azd-codespaces.md) instead.
+The best approach to get started is to [follow the quickstart](./quickstart-python-web-azd-templates.md) to create your first Python web app and deploy it to Azure in minutes with `azd` templates.
+If you prefer not to set up a local development environment, you can still follow the [quickstart by using GitHub Codespaces](./quickstart-python-web-azd-codespaces.md) instead.

 ## What are the Python web azd templates?

-There are many `azd` templates available on the [Awesome AZD Templates gallery](https://azure.github.io/awesome-azd/).
-However, this collection of Python web `azd` templates is unique inasmuch as they provide a sample web application with feature parity across many different popular combinations of Azure resources and Python web frameworks.
+The `azd` templates are intended for experienced Python web developers who want to build Python web apps that target Azure deployment.
+The templates provide the **easiest possible start** for Python web app development.
+You can quickly build an entire local development/hosting environment and deployment environment with only a few command-line instructions.
+The workflow is simple to use and the steps are easy to remember.

+After you set up your development and hosting environments, the templates provide you with the **fastest possible start** to building out your Python web app.
+By configuring the template code files to meet your specific requirements, you can customize your Python web app in minutes.

+The templates also help you follow established design strategies and **build on best practices**.
+Follow the template designs and add your code by building on solid foundations.
+The templates are created and maintained by industry veterans with extensive development experience in Python on Azure.

+### What tasks can I do with the templates?

-When you run a Python web `azd` template, you'll:
+When you run a Python web `azd` template, you quickly complete several tasks:

-- **Create a starter application** - Specifically, a website for a fictitious company named Relecloud.
-The project code features many best practices for the given Python frameworks and packages that are required for that particular stack of technologies.
+- **Create starter application**.
+You build a website for a fictitious company named Relecloud.
+The project code features many best practices for the Python frameworks and packages required for that particular stack of technologies.
 The template is intended to be a starting point for your application.
 You add or remove application logic and Azure resources as needed.
-- **Provision Azure resources** - The template provisions Azure resources for hosting your web app and database using Bicep, a popular infrastructure-as-code tool.
-Again, you [modify the Bicep templates](./quickstart-python-scale-bicep.md) if you need to add more Azure services.
+- **Provision Azure resources**.
+You provision Azure resources for hosting your web app and database by using [Bicep](/azure/azure-resource-manager/bicep/overview), a popular infrastructure-as-code tool.
+Similar to the previous task, you can [modify the Bicep templates](quickstart-python-scale-bicep.md) to add more Azure services, as needed.
-- **Deploy the starter application to the newly provisioned Azure resources** - The starter application is automatically deployed so you can see it all working in minutes and decide what you want to modify.
+- **Deploy starter app to provisioned Azure resources**.
+You automatically deploy your starter application.
+This approach lets you quickly review the running program and decide what you want to modify.
-- **Optional: Set up a GitHub repository and a CI/CD pipeline** - If you like, the template contains the logic to set up a GitHub repository for you including a GitHub Actions CI/CD pipeline.
-Within minutes, you're able to make changes to the web project code.
+- **(Optional) Set up GitHub repository and CI/CD pipeline**.
+As an option, you can set up a GitHub repository, including a GitHub Actions [continuous integration/continuous delivery (CI/CD) pipeline](/azure/devops/pipelines/apps/cd/azure/cicd-data-overview).
+This approach lets you quickly make changes to the web project code.
 When you merge those changes to the *main* branch of your GitHub repo, the CI/CD pipeline publishes them to your new Azure hosting environment.

-### Who is this for?

-The templates are intended to be used by experienced Python web developers who want to start building a new Python web application targeting Azure deployment.

-### Why would I want to use this?

-Using the `azd` templates provides several benefits:

-- **Fastest possible start** - With your local development environment and hosting environment setups out of the way, you can focus on building your application within minutes.
-- **Easiest possible start** - Execute just a few command line instructions to build out an entire local development, hosting and deployment environment.
-The workflow is easy to use and easy to remember.
-- **Build on Best practices** - Each template is built and maintained by Python on Azure industry veterans.
-Add your code following their design approaches to build on top of a solid foundation.
+##  Where can I access the templates?

+Many `azd` templates are available on the [Awesome Azure Developer CLI Templates gallery](https://azure.github.io/awesome-azd/).
+This collection offers unique Python web `azd` templates that provide a sample web app with feature parity across many different popular combinations of Azure resources and Python web frameworks.

+The following tables list the Python web `azd` template monikers that are available for use with the `azd init` command.
+The tables identify the technologies implemented in each template and provide a link to the corresponding GitHub repository, where you can contribute changes.

 ### Index of templates